 Manhattan School of Music - classical piano - 09/05 - 05/07 (Master's degree received)

 Manhattan School of Music - classical piano - 09/02 - 05/05 (Bachelor's degree received)

 Columbia University - biomedical engineering (prospective) - 09/00 - 05/02

-As a teacher and performer, I have assimilated classical, contemporary and non-contemporary popular, and Broadway music.
-Pieces and songs from these genres exist in formats for students at diverse stages of ability.
-When locating a students' preferred selections (unavailable for the right levels in their original forms,) my goal is to connect them to level-friendly arrangements only of high artistic quality.
-My interest in improvisation, and an ear sensitive nuance in improvised performance have enhanced my grasp of popular styles.
-I love music with a message that deserves to be encountered, none the least classical.
-My experience as a teacher and pianist over the past three years has shown me the wealth of music that bears this hallmark, including (but not limited to,) jazz, R&B, and world music.
-A current student has worked with me on Sweet Dreams by Beyonce, and more recently on Together Again by Jackson.
-I have increasingly come to realize the special plea of humanity that speaks from these songs, each a spontaneously etched impression of a singular mood.
+In teaching and performance, I have absorbed styles from classical, popular, and Broadway music.
+A vast repertoire from these genres is available for students at various places in their development.
+My interest in improvisation, and an ear sensitive to nuance in improvised performance have enhanced my grasp of popular styles.
+I love music with a message that begs to be encountered, uplifting or not so uplifting - as long as it expresses anything essential from the heart of our collective humanity.
+My experience as a teacher and pianist has shown me the scope of music that fits this description, covering jazz, classical, contemporary pop, r&b, and world music.
+For example, a current student has worked with me on Sweet Dreams by Beyonce, and more recently on Together Again by Jackson, which we have alternated with Bach Chorales (which expand both his sense of fingering and harmonic motion.)